 Debit Card Guidelines

-Girl Scout volunteers provide invaluable services to our most precious clients, the girls!
-However, the ultimate responsibility for budgeting and record-keeping belongs to the adults.
-All funds collected or received for Girl Scout service units, Girl Scout houses, troops, and other organized Girl Scout groups must be deposited into the appropriate Girl Scout checking or savings account for that entity.
-All accounts must follow council banking procedures.
-When offered by the banking institution, Girl Scout subordinate bank accounts may accept debit cards for troop expenses.
+Girl Scout volunteers provide invaluable services, but budgeting and record-keeping ultimately fall on the adults.
+All funds must be deposited into the appropriate Girl Scout checking or savings account.
+When available, Girl Scout accounts may accept debit cards for troop expenses.

 Tax Exempt Status